ajhenley/gitbook/debugging_activity_print_student_records.md

 # Debugging Activity: Timesheet Records

 Chanchal is the project manager for a small software development project.
-She needs a weekly report of the employees who have worked on her project, separated by full-time and part-time.
+Each week she wants a report of the employees who have worked on her project, separated by full-time and part-time.

 She has developed the pseudocode below but since she is the project manager and not the programmer it has an error in it.
 It's your job to fix the error to make her look good to the team.
 She plans to present the report at the standing meeting tomorrow morning.
 If you succeed she will look good and remember you when assigning new tasks.